-In partnership with International Nepal Fellowship (INF), PWS&D is supporting the Banke Clinic to bring health and hope to people affected by tuberculosis (TB) and leprosy.
-Additionally, nutrition, skin, dental, gynecological and HIV and AIDS care are provided to those in need.
+In partnership with International Nepal Fellowship (INF), PWS&D is supporting the Shining Hospital to bring health and hope to people affected by tuberculosis (TB) and leprosy.

-Clinic staff tackle the pervasive problem of severe malnutrition by providing therapeutic feeding and intensive care for suffering children, education for families and follow-up visits to ensure child health is maintained.
-INF uses local media (radio and newspapers) to raise awareness about TB, leprosy and nutrition.
-This encourages people to visit the clinic and reduces stigma and discrimination towards people living with these conditions.
+INF uses local media (radio and newspapers) to raise awareness about TB and leprosy.
+This encourages people to visit the hospital and reduces stigma and discrimination towards people living with these conditions.

-Work is carried out in surrounding villages to improve nutrition and raise awareness of basic health and hygiene practices.
-Community members will often seek treatment for TB, leprosy, malnutrition and other illnesses from traditional healers.
-When their health continues to deteriorate they turn to the Banke Clinic for treatment and, with time, their health improves.
+Work is carried out in surrounding villages to raise awareness of basic health and hygiene practices.
+Community members will often seek treatment for TB, leprosy and other illnesses from traditional healers.
+When their health continues to deteriorate they turn to the Shining Hospital for treatment and, with time, their health improves.

 After helping patients overcome illness, INF will empower individuals to learn vocational skills and establish livelihoods to support themselves and their families.